Competition Day Basics - Coaches/Teams

 Events have dedicated fields set up for teams to complete Skills Challenge matches on a first-come, first served basis.

 In the Autonomous Flight Skills Mission, Drones are programmed by Students to operate entirely autonomously.
-Each Team will be given the opportunity to have 2 five minute sessions at the field to complete their Autonomous Flight Skills Mission.
-The highest score attained during the 5 minute session will be recorded..
+Each Team will be given multiple attempts to complete their Autonomous Flight Skills Mission as defined by the Competition Manual

 Teams will be ranked based on the combined Autonomous Flight Skills Mission and Piloting Skills Mission score.
 The Team with the top combined score will be the Skills Missions Champion at that event.